 ," for a destiny he may or may not have fulfilled by this point.

 Generally sweet and unassuming, Tails retains a good relationship with the other Freedom Fighters, who are still somewhat inclined to be protective of him — which he is more embarrassed than angered by, these days.

 Click here to see her as Mecha Sally

 Daughter of the deposed king Maximillian Acorn, Princess Sally led the Freedom Fighters through their time of exile after the coup and saw her father, and subsequently her brother, re-ascend the throne after Robotnik's demise (which, alas, did not stick

 ).
 For quite some time she was Heir Presumptive, and retired from field duties, but she has since reassumed her post after Elias was crowned instead.
-Recently, Sally was roboticized and transformed into "Mecha Sally", who was then weaponized and turned against her friends by Eggman.
+Sally was roboticized and transformed into "Mecha Sally", who was then weaponized and turned against her friends by Eggman.
+Following the reboot,

 Sally is intelligent, pragmatic, and patient, often serving as a foil

 to Sonic who is also her main love interest.
 Among the fandom she is incredibly divisive